White Chocolate and Peanut Butter Buttery Waffles Snack Mix

 Sweet, crunchy, crispy, buttery, fast, and easy.
 With white chocolate and peanut butter.
 Hard to resist.

-2 frozen toaster waffles (or make your own)
+- 2 frozen toaster waffles (or make your own waffles from scratch)

 - Place the unpopped popcorn kernels in a brown paper bag, fold top down twice, and microwave on high power for about 90 seconds, or until popping sounds become less frequent.
 No need to add oil, butter, or anything else to the bag; just the popcorn kernels and microwave it.
-Place the popped popcorn in the mixing bowl making sure to remove any unpopped kernels; set aside.
+Place the popped popcorn in the mixing bowl; set aside.

 - Place white chocolate in a small microwave-safe bowl and heat to melt, about 1 minute total, but stop to check and stir every 15 seconds.
 White chocolate is very prone to scorching and seizing, and heating should be done in short bursts.
 After chocolate can be stirred smooth, stir in the peanut butter.
 Stir until combined.

 - Pour melted mixture over the dry ingredients in the mixing bowl.
 Toss and stir to coat evenly.
-Sprinkle slowly with confectioners’ sugar as desired to soak up some of the melted mixture, tossing and stirring to coat.
-Add the sprinkles, optional salt, and toss to distribute.
+Sprinkle slowly with confectioners' sugar as needed to soak up some of the melted mixture, tossing and stirring to coat.
+Add the sprinkles and toss to distribute.
 Mix may be served immediately, or allow it to firm up a bit more, about 30 minutes or so.
-Mix will keep in an airtight container or gallon-sized Ziplock bag for up to 1 week but is crispiest and best when fresh.
+Mix will keep at room temperature in an airtight container or gallon-sized Ziplock bag for up to 1 week.

-- Optional suggestions – Mix-and-match the add-ins by trying mini pretzels, caramel corn, chopped Graham Crackers, Cheerios or other cereal, chopped candy bar pieces, peanuts, or other nuts.
+- *Optional suggestions - Mix-and-match the add-ins by trying mini pretzels, caramel corn, chopped Graham Crackers, Cheerios, chopped candy bar pieces, peanuts, or other nuts.
 I would start with 1/2 to 1 cup of anything optional, and if necessary, you may need to reduce the amount of popcorn or Chex as indicated in the recipe, so that everything included is properly coated with white chocolate; or simply melt a bit more chocolate.

 Peanut Butter Chex Mix, aka “Puppy Chow” (vegan, GF)